CubicCommunity/AvalancheIndex/about.md

 # ![Avalanche Index](cubicstudios.avalancheindex/banner.png)
 **Official Avalanche levels and profiles.**

 Easily verify the legitimacy of users' and levels' associations to Avalanche at a glance.
-No more need to double-check everyone and everything.
+No more need to double-chec

 <cy>*This mod has settings you can utilize to customize your experience.*</c>